RetroDECK/ES-DE/USERGUIDE-DEV.md

 mklink /D "Gran Turismo 5.ps3dir" "C:\Games\PS3\Gran Turismo 5"
 ```

-Apparently some specific games have issues launching when using symlinks so you need to test and experiment with what works for your collection.

 If you've installed a .pkg using RPCS3 you can either symlink to the installation directory or move the directory to the ROMs folder.
-Also in this case the directory (or symlink) needs to be named with the .ps3dir extension:
+Also in this case the directory (or symlink) needs to be named with the .ps3dir extension.

+An example on Linux:
 ```
 cd ~/ROMs
-ln -s ~/.config/rpcs3/dev_hdd0/game/NPUA30002 NPUA30002.ps3dir
+ln -s ~/.config/rpcs3/dev_hdd0/game/NPUA30002 Bejeweled2.ps3dir
 ```

+This example is for the AppImage version of RPCS3, for the Snap or Flatpak versions, the installed games will be located in a different directory.

-Or on Windows:
+Here's how to achieve the same on Windows:
 ```
 cd C:\Users\Myusername\ROMs\ps3
-mklink /D "NPUA30002.ps3dir" "C:\Emulators\RPCS3\dev_hdd0\game\NPUA30002"
+mklink /D "Bejeweled2.ps3dir" "C:\Emulators\RPCS3\dev_hdd0\game\NPUA30002"
 ```

 Of course you can name the symlink anything you want as long as it has the .ps3dir extension.

+Apparently some specific games have issues launching when using symlinks so you need to test and experiment with what works for your collection.

 Apart from this you need to install the PS3 system firmware to use the emulator, but that is described in the RPCS3 documentation.